-The ADS-115 is manufactured with a pneumatic (piston) damper system which requires an external supply of compressed air.
-The air connection is made to the steam damper solenoid valve which is located at the rear inner top area of the dryer just above the electric service relay box.
+The ADS-120ES is manufactured with a pneumatic (piston) damper system which requires an external supply of compressed air.
+The air connection is made to the steam damper solenoid valve which is located at the rear inner top area of the dryer just above the electric service relay box (refer to the bottom illustration on page 34).